ServiceNow Custom Field Mappings

 - Edit the ServiceNow field data type.

-- Disable the Custom Field in PagerDuty.
+- Disable the custom field in PagerDuty.

-- Navigate to the PagerDuty Custom Field Mappings table in ServiceNow.
+- Navigate to the PagerDuty custom field mappings table in ServiceNow.

 - Delete the mapping associated with the previous data type.

-- Create a new mapping from the new PagerDuty Custom Field to the ServiceNow field with the updated data type.
+- Create a new mapping from the new PagerDuty custom field to the ServiceNow field with the updated data type.

 ServiceNow Field Label Updates

-To resolve this, you can delete and re-create the field mapping.
+To resolve this, you can delete and recreate the field mapping.

 Deleted ServiceNow Field